ferraroroberto/reporting/README.md

-# Social Media Data Scraper
+# Social Media Data Retrieval Tool

-This tool fetches LinkedIn, Instagram, Twitter, Threads, and Substack profile information and posts using APIs and saves the results to JSON files.
+This tool fetches data from various social media platforms (LinkedIn, Instagram, Twitter, Threads, Substack, and others) using APIs and saves the results to JSON files.
+It uses a unified API client approach to handle all platforms through a single configuration file.

 ## Setup